raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Try it tasks

-The introduction step in Explore projects has a **Try it** task to be used at the beginning of your session.
+In Explore projects, the introduction step has a **Try it** task to be used at the beginning of your session.
 Investigation questions encourage creators to interact with the project.

 This sets the scene for creators as it encourages them to play with the finished example of the project they create.